VIDEO: Trump to hold a press conference on operation to remove Venezuelan President Nicolás Maduro

 Watch President Trump's remarks

-He added that the U.S. had been prepared with a second wave of troops, but that was not needed.
+"This is something that gee, I don't know, is amazing and to have a few injuries but no death on our side was really amazing," Trump told Fox and Friends ahead of his Mar-a-Lago address.

+Trump told Fox that he watched the "extremely complex" operation unfold "like I was watching a television show."

-Trump defended the operation, saying, "You know what, we did a great job with stopping drugs from coming into this country, and nobody's been able to do it until we came along.
+Trump defended the operation, telling the network, "You know what, we did a great job with stopping drugs from coming into this country, and nobody's been able to do it until we came along.
 But they should say, 'great job.'
 They could say, 'Oh, gee, maybe it's not constitutional.'
 You know, the same old stuff that we've been hearing for years and years and years."

-Asked about the fate of Venezuela's oil reserves, Trump said the U.S. is "going to be very strongly involved in it."

-He was asked about China's concerns about control of the oil and responded that he has a good relationship with Chinese President Xi Jinping.
+He was asked by Fox about China's concerns about control of the oil and responded that he has a good relationship with Chinese President Xi Jinping.

 "There's not going to be a problem, and they're going to get oil.
 We're going to allow people to have oil, but we can't take a chance after having done this incredible thing last night of letting somebody else take over, where we have to do it again," he said.